Nether-Power/Nether-Sky-Block/README.en.md

     - Wash the basalt that consumes all water into Dripstone Block in the Water Cauldron (full of water)
     - Press a Moss Block and a Dirt into a Grass Block
 - The Raid can be triggered in the nether
+- Items no longer scatter when you death
 - The Snow Golem standing on the water will turn the water into ice
     - `/gamerule iceGolem true`
 - Sneak in composer can produce bone meal